IVRL/AugSal/README.md

-# Data Augmentation for Saliency Prediction via Latent Diffusion (ECCV 2024)
+# Data Augmentation via Latent Diffusion for Saliency Prediction (ECCV 2024)
-This is the GitHub repository for Data Augmentation for Saliency Prediction via Latent Diffusion paper in ECCV 2024, Milano, Italy
+This is the GitHub repository for Data Augmentation via Latent Diffusion for Saliency Prediction paper in ECCV 2024, Milano, Italy.

 ![teaser-5](https://github.com/user-attachments/assets/f0228a97-f1f8-4d09-a687-b4887abe7ee3)